We aim to promote good behaviour by recognising and rewarding it.

 Our philosophy is that each child has a part to play in a caring community where care, courtesy and respect for all members of the community are of paramount importance.

-We have a clear behaviour policy and if any child’s behaviour gives cause for concern it is a matter of policy that parents will be informed and involved in finding a solution for that concern.
+We have a clear behaviour policy focused on positive reinforcement and if any child’s behaviour gives cause for concern it is a matter of policy that parents will be informed and involved in finding a solution for that concern.

 Absence from school